JonLittleIT/ghost-terraform/README.md

 # ghost-terraform

-This Terraform configuration hosts the blog: [https://pragmacoders.com/](https://pragmacoders.com/)
+This Terraform configuration self-hosts the Ghost blog: [https://pragmacoders.com/](https://pragmacoders.com/)

-Article on how it's set up, coming soon!
+Article with a tutorial on using this Terraform file to host your own Ghost blog on AWS, coming soon!